pachyderm/pachyderm/doc/enterprise/auth/auth.md

 - `OWNERs` - users with READER and WRITER access who can also modify the repo's ACL.

-Pachyderm defines the following user account types:
+Pachyderm defines the following account types:

 * **GitHub user** is a user account that is associated with a GitHub account and logs in through the GitHub OAuth flow.
 If you do not